Jury selection to start over in case of ex-Obama White House counsel Greg Craig

 After leaving the White House, Craig’s business interests intersected with Paul Manafort, who later became chairman of Trump’s presidential campaign and was convicted last year of bank and tax fraud in a case brought by Mueller.
 Manafort subsequently pleaded guilty to crimes related to foreign lobbying and witness tampering.

-Fox News’ Frank Miles contributed to this report.
+Fox News’ Frank Miles and Gregg Re contributed to this report.